kai-vu/zorro/READMEextention.md

 From these weighted candidates, we derive a simplified semantic mapping in SKOS format.
 High-confidence matches are expressed as skos:exactMatch, while lower-confidence but plausible correspondences are encoded as skos:closeMatch or skos:broadMatch.

 ### Provenance
 Provenance is central to the design of  AKGAM: it supports reproducibility, enables auditing of extraction and linking decisions, and it also allows industrial partners to trace each KG assertion back to its original documents.
-We capture provenance using PROVO, modeling every major pipeline step.
-Extraction, linking, assembly, and validation as a "prov:Activity", while datasets, intermediate artifacts, mappings, and KG exports are represented as "prov:Entity".
+We capture provenance using `PROVO`, modeling every major pipeline step.
+Extraction, linking, assembly, and validation as a `prov:Activity`, while datasets, intermediate artifacts, mappings, and KG exports are represented as`prov:Entity`.
-Software components and human curators are modelled as "prov:Agent".
+Software components and human curators are modelled as `prov:Agent`.

 ## Citation
 If you use the resources presented in this repository, please cite: